 To heal, I had to open myself to the lessons within the hardship.
 I learned that feeling alone, hopeless, and victimized by the painful consequences of my life only made things worse.
 And when I thought about it more deeply, I realized that these perspectives were irrational.
 There was nothing unique about my suffering.
-It is a fact of life for all of us and an opportunity to remember the universality in being human.
+It is a fact of life for all of us and an opportunity to remember the universality of being human.
 When I saw it from that perspective, my heart filled with compassion, empathy, and gratitude, and I felt transformed.

 Empathy is a tool that can open our minds.
 It gives us the ability to look past our differences and share in our likeness.
 Gratitude allows us to let go of what we can’t have and open our hearts to what we do have.
 Compassion allows us to refocus our attention on something greater than ourselves.

 Empathy, gratitude, and compassion give us the insight to open to the truth that we are many individuals within one group.
 We all experience suffering.
 We all cry, we all bleed, we all die.
 We are more the same than we are different, and that is a comforting realization.
 Because in our humanity, we are never alone.